nihardwivedi/WorkingTitle/README.md

 Wei: New partners and challenges give me impulse.
 This is my first API programming project.
 Together with Nihar, I learned a lot of skills.<br/>

 #### 2. What you could have done better?
-Nihar: I should have held more meetings, which could have led to greater product polish.
+Nihar: I should have held more meetings, which could have led to greater product finesse.
 We finished the project, after all in 3 meetings, and mainly worked alone on our own parts of the project.<br/>
 Wei: We should have more communications and discussions with partners.
 And A clearer working plan.<br/>

 #### 3. What you will avoid in the future?